If you want to trade, “on Margin” you should understand what it entails.

 Under current conditions, the cost of borrowing against securities, known as the margin interest rate, is low at many brokerages, especially at Interactive Brokers (IB) where the current maximum rate is 1.91%.
-If you have a stellar trading system in which you trust AND less than full leverage is being utilized, the use of margin can be a practical way of increasing returns.
+If you have a stellar trading system you trust AND use less than full leverage, the using margin can be a practical way of increasing returns.

 But beware, trading on margin can entangle you in certain risks, most of which are exacerbated by full leverage, which is 2x for retail traders who hold positions overnight.
 In fact, many of the horror stories about margin trading arise from trading volatile, small-cap stocks that are fully margined.
 In the next part of our discussion, we will detail some of those risks and demonstrate how they can be controlled by trading larger-cap stocks at 1.5x leverage, which involves borrowing 50 cents for every 1 dollar that we put up.

 I think that you will find it very interesting, and potentially very attractive for traders who have a margin account.

 “We don’t have to be smarter than the rest.
 We just have to be more disciplined than the rest.”
 Warren Buffet

 Check our out the Performance Matrix for our algorithms and sign up today.